Alex-Skelton/junior-technical-test-template/README.md

 ### Future improvements

 - Enable logging to be used in internal service modules. e.g. `user_service.py` and `user_database.py`
-- Add data validation for the historical user data retrival
+- Add data validation for the historical user data retrieval.
+Similar to the validation already implemented using pydantic on the JSON body data
 - Containerise the application (e.g., Docker) for easier deployment.

 ### Additional test to consider